 Field ^[1] Description Run Plan Name (required) Enter a name for the Planned Run.
 Analysis Parameters Select the Default radio button to accept default analysis parameter settings (recommended) .
 Advanced users can customize analysis parameters by selecting the Custom radio button and editing appropriate analysis fields.
-For details, see "Create and select an analysis parameter set" on page 397.
+For details, see "Create and select an analysis parameter set" on page 348.
 Reference Library Select the reference library file appropriate for your sample.
 Depending on your application, you may have to select separate DNA, RNA, and Fusions reference library files.
 Target Regions ^[2] Select the Target Regions BED file appropriate for your sample.
 Depending on your application, you may have to select separate DNA and Fusions Target Regions file.
-Hotspot Regions ^[2] Select the Hotspot Regions (BED or VCF) file appropriate for your sample.
+Hotspots ^[3] Select the hotspots (BED or VCF) file appropriate for your sample.